The classic symptoms of a UTI include pain or burning when urinating, urinary frequency and very dark urine with a strong odor.

 Online symptom checker

-If you think that you may have a UTI, please select your symptoms:
+If you think that you may have a UTI, report your symptoms below:

 Different types of UTI

 A UTI can affect different locations in the urinary system.
-Thus, depending on the affected location, the UTI can be divided into different types:
+Types of UTIs are as follows:

 1. Urethritis: infection in the urethra